 Danklefsen promotes a program that values team chemistry, dedication, and putting team goals above oneself to achieve the highest level of success.

-He and his wife, Holly, have a son, Easton (2).
+He and his wife, Holly, have two sons, Easton and Nolan.